2 Hours / 2 CEs

 • Intended Audience

-This training is designed for counselors who work with children and adolescents and want to deepen their understanding of bullying dynamics and its impact.
-The program covers prevention strategies, effective interventions, and ways to support victims and their families.
-It is suitable for professionals in school, community, or clinical settings who are committed to fostering safer environments for youth.
+This training is intended for counselors and mental health professionals who work with children and adolescents and want to deepen their understanding of bullying dynamics and its impact.
+The program covers prevention strategies, effective interventions, and ways to support victims and their families, making it suitable for those committed to fostering safer environments for youth affected by bullying.

 • Experience Level